324: Master Ninja II

 Oh, what is he, Obi-frickin’-Wan Kenobi?

-Obi-Wan Kenobi is an old Jedi Knight, a master of the mystical Force, in the 1977 sci-fi film Star Wars.
-The part was played by Alec Guinness (1914-2000).
+Obi-Wan Kenobi is an old Jedi Knight, a master of the mystical Force, in the series of Star Wars films.
+The part was originally played by Alec Guinness (1914-2000); in the prequel trilogy the character was played by Ewan McGregor.

 Lech Walesa is a Polish labor organizer who helped found Poland’s first independent labor union and who later became president of Poland in 1990, after the communist government of that country collapsed.